Atticus29/pcc_biology_112/README.md

 #### More details about the IHOP component
 1. Participation – Attendance as measured by Socrative submissions will count toward this grade.
 Tardiness may result in reduced points.
 Active participation (beyond Socrative) will also factor into this component.
 2. In-class assignments – A variable number of in-class group assignments (usually administered through Socrative, but sometimes on paper) will be assigned throughout the term.
 You must be present to complete in-class assignments.
 These cannot be made up – no exceptions.
 3. Online assignments – There are question sets for each chapter available through the quizzes function on D2L.
 You may take these multiple times – your average score will be recorded.
 They are due before each exam.
+If it asks you for a password, the password is **fall2019**.
 4. Homework – Other assignments may be assigned to be completed; stay tuned.

 ---